erkobridee/nx-frontends/docs/build-release-flow/azure-devops_pipelines-flows.md

 It should be created one by application, environment (`prod` - production or `dev` - development) and use the template **.azure-pipelines/cd/templates/deploy-one.yml**

-⚠️ to run this pipeline you must have created two variable groups on the pipelines library (remember to allow the access to all the pipelines):
+⚠️&nbsp;&nbsp;to run this pipeline you must have created two variable groups on the pipelines library (remember to allow the access to all the pipelines):

 - `cd-vars_commons` it will be used to all CD (**_continuous deployment_**) pipelines
   - `azureSubscriptionID` - the subscription ID